 Explore an example of how YAML is used in Kubernetes.

-An introduction to Docker commands, Dockerfiles, and using Docker with the IBM Cloud Container Registry.
+An introduction to Docker commands, Dockerfiles, and using Docker with container registries.

 Harness the full power of Kubernetes and host WordPress from the IBM Cloud Kubernetes Service.

-Learn how to deploy an application that runs alongside other polyglot microservices, leveraging service discovery, registration, and routing.
+Learn how to deploy a Java microservices application that runs alongside other polyglot microservices, leveraging service discovery, registration, and routing.

 Learn how to install Istio alongside microservices for a simple mock app called Guestbook.

-After you complete this Kubernetes learning path, what's next?
-Take your learning to the next level with these suggestions:
+After you complete this Kubernetes learning path, take your skill building to the next level with the following suggestions: